Is there anything better than kissing? Scratch that. Is there anything better than good kissing?

 9. Get out of your head

-If you want to learn how to be a really good kisser, the best thing you can do is stop over-thinking it.
-Yes, follow the advice and tips to be a good kisser on this list, but also relax and enjoy it.
+If you want to learn how to be an excellent kisser, the best thing you can do is stop over-thinking it.
+Yes, follow the advice and tips to be a good kisser on this list and relax and enjoy it.

 If you’re absorbed with thinking through your every move or, even worse, worrying that your partner might not be enjoying themselves, your partner is going to be able to tell.